 - Offer resources such as library guides, curated open resources and course material lists, and collaborative assignment development with instructional faculty

-- Long-term collaborations with faculty on notable USF strategic initiatives
+- Participate in long-term collaborations with faculty on notable USF strategic initiatives

 Recent Librarian Publications: